VULCA-Bench: A Multicultural Vision-Language Benchmark for Evaluating Cultural Understanding: Introduction

 \section{Introduction}

 Vision-Language Models (VLMs) achieve remarkable performance on visual understanding tasks.
-For instance, on object hallucination benchmarks like POPE~\cite{li2023pope} where leading models such as InstructBLIP reach 88.7\% accuracy, and on visual question answering such as VQAv2~\cite{goyal2017vqa} where best models exceed 75\% accuracy.
+On object hallucination benchmarks like POPE~\cite{li2023pope}, leading models such as InstructBLIP reach 88.7\% accuracy, and on visual question answering (VQAv2~\cite{goyal2017vqa}), frontier models exceed 75\% accuracy.
 However, these benchmarks predominantly assess visual perception, which involves recognising objects, describing scenes, and answering factual questions.
-They fail to evaluate cultural understanding, namely the capacity to interpret symbolic meanings, appreciate aesthetic traditions, and engage with philosophical concepts embedded in visual content.
+They fail to evaluate \textit{cultural understanding}, namely the capacity to interpret symbolic meanings, appreciate aesthetic traditions, and engage with philosophical concepts embedded in visual content.
 Recent studies confirm this gap: GPT-4o achieves only 54.1\% overall accuracy on CII-Bench, with even lower performance (51.8\%) on Chinese Traditional Culture content~\cite{zhang2024ciibench}, and cross-cultural evaluations reveal significant Western bias in VLM performance~\cite{liu2025culturevlm}.\looseness=-1